cornell-ece4750/ece4750-sec11-sys/docs/index.md

     % cd $TOPDIR/app/build
     % make ubmark-vvadd-test
     % riscv32-objdump ./ubmark-vvadd-test | less -p "<ubmark_vvadd>:"

-We might expect the function to look something like this:

-    loop:
+    ...
+    00000ec0 <ubmark_vvadd>:
+      ec0: bge   x0,  x13, eec # -----.
+      ec4: slli  x13, x13, 0x2 #      |
+      ec8: add   x13, x11, x13 #      |
+      ecc: lw    x15, 0(x11)   # <-.  |
-     lw   x5,  0(x12)
+      ed0: lw    x14, 0(x12)   #   |  |
-     lw   x6,  0(x13)
-     add  x7,  x5, x6
-     sw   x7,  0(x11)
+      ed4: addi  x11, x11, 4   #   |  |
-     addi x12, x12, 4
+      ed8: addi  x12, x12, 4   #   |  |
-     addi x13, x13, 4
+      edc: add   x15, x15, x14 #   |  |
+      ee0: sw    x15, 0(x10)   #   |  |
-     addi x11, x11, 4
+      ee4: addi  x10, x10, 4   #   |  |
-     addi x14, x14, -1
-     bne  x14, 0, loop
-     jalr x1

-But you will see that the compiler has heavily optimized the function by unrolling the loop to reduce loop overhead and enable scheduling instructions to avoid potential RAW stalls.
+      ee8: bne   x11, x13, ecc # --'  |
+      eec: jalr  x0,  x1,  0   # <----'

+We have annoted the assembly to show the control flow.
+The first BGE instruction branches directly to the function return if the size is less than or equal to zero.
+The SLLI and ADD create a pointer that points to one past the last element in the array.
+Then we see the expected loads, add, stores, and pointer bumps.
+The key difference from the classic loop we study in lecture is that the compiler has elimited the instruction used to decrement the loop counter and is instead simply comparing one of the array pointers to the pre-calculated "one past the last element" pointer.

 Now let's execute this test program on the TinyRV2 ISA simulator:

     % cd $TOPDIR/app/build
     % sys-sim ./ubmark-vvadd-test